Particle Board vs. Plywood: What is the Difference?

 Oriented Strand Board (OSB), commonly called “chipboard,” is made of thin wood chips, almost like shavings, rather than sawdust.
 This gives it longer strands than particle board, making it stronger.

-While it is not obvious to casual observation, OSB is made in three layers, with the top and bottom layers laid with the wood fibers oriented to the longer direction of the sheet and the thicker inner and middle layers made with the wood fibers perpendicular to its face, much like plywood.
+While it is not obvious to casual observation, OSB is made in three layers.
+The top and bottom layers are laid with the wood fibers oriented to the longer direction of the sheet, and the thicker inner and middle layers are made with the wood fibers perpendicular to the face, much like plywood.

 While there are three layers, each consists of many thin pieces, making it possible for a sheet per square foot of OSB to consist of 50 actual layers of wood, all bonded together.
 Between the orientation of the wood fibers and the many thin layers of material, OSB is strong enough that the building code allows it to be used in place of plywood for subflooring, roof sheathing, and wall sheathing.